Keys02/Todo-app/README.md

 * [Electron forge](https://www.electronforge.io/)

 # Learn More
-To learn more about Electron.js take at the Electron docs
+To learn more about Electron.js checkout Electron docs
 * [Electron](https://www.electronjs.org/docs/latest/)

 PS: You can clone this project and manipulate it however you want.